dbookstaber/vba-clean/README.md

 ## Internals and references

 - MS-OVBA compression and the `dir` stream format are implemented per [MS-OVBA specification](https://learn.microsoft.com/openspecs/office_file_formats/ms-ovba/).
+See TECH_NOTE.md for notes on real‑world tolerances.